Dude Ranch (album): Touring

 Beginning in the summer of 1997, Blink-182 would enter an extended period of touring.
 The group had played a handful of dates on the Vans Warped Tour 1996, a lifestyle tour promoting skateboarding and punk rock music.
 However, upon Dude Ranch's release and popularity, Blink-182 would play every date of the 1997 tour worldwide with influences Pennywise, NOFX, and Social Distortion.
 "The Warped Tour is really more of a traveling-band barbecue," commented DeLonge.
 "You hang out with the other bands all day, you play your set, and then hang out again."
 In late 1997 and early 1998, the band would be on the road for nine months straight, only coming home to San Diego for days at a time before striking out on the next tour.
-"When we did our longest tour stretch, it was right when I started dating my fiancee," recalled DeLonge.
+"When we did our longest tour stretch, it was right when I started dating my fiancée," recalled DeLonge.
 "We were all new and in love, and I had to leave.
 It was just, 'Hey, I'll see you in nine months.'
 It was really hard."
 In addition to the hefty touring schedule, the trio grew tired of other commitments, including interviews and TV appearances due to the success of "Dammit".

 Desperate for a break, the overworked band began to argue and tensions formed.
 Raynor, who was at the center of this drama, had been commenting of his desire to attend college for years, and had been taking homework out with him on tour to try and complete his high school diploma.
 The tension came to a head in February 1998 as the band embarked on SnoCore 98, described as "a winter version of the Warped Tour."
 Sharing the stage with Primus, the band was enjoying more success than ever before, but the drama between the musicians had grown substantially.
 The band reached a low point when the band engaged in a fight on a Nebraska date after SnoCore's conclusion.
 Shortly after the conclusion of SnoCore was a short minitour along the western coast, most notably Southern California, the band's favorite place to play.
 The tour ended with the band headlining a sold-out show at the Palladium in Hollywood, California, where the band had dreamed of performing at for years.